aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 - We recommend AWS IAM Identity Center (the Cloudformation template creates the Grafana workspace with AWS IAM Identity Center enabled).
 - Add at least one Admin user under the Authentication tab in the Grafana Workspace console.
 For additional instructions, see the [Grafana User Guide](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-manage-users-and-groups-AMG.html) to setup user access.
 - Login to the COAST Grafana workspace URL using the identity configured above.
-- The dashboard will be automatically imported under the General folder in the Dashboards menu
+- Import the dashboards you require as per the instructions below

   #### Importing Additional Dashboards

-  You can import extra dashboards available in the grafana_dashboards folder of this repository.
-When importing dashboards, initially set all top variables to 'All'.
-This ensures that no variables (such as tags) are filtered in your initial view.
+  You may now import dashboards available in the grafana_dashboards folder of this repository.
+Select a dashboard to import.
+This will populate the dashboard name, and UID.
+All dashboards will require an Amazon Athena datasource for CUR named "COAST-2023-09-19" and some may also require a CloudWatch datasource named "Cloudwatch".
+After importing dashboards, follow the dashboards readme file to set your variables understand the data visualizations.

   ##### FinOps Dashboard